eliheuer/hyperbezier-drawing-experiments/README.md

-# hyperbezier-drawing-experiments
+# Hyperbezier Drawing Experiments
-Various drawing experiments made using the hyperbezier to in Runebender
+Various drawing experiments made using the hyperbezier tool in Runebender.